-With the lever in the "DEF" position, the system operates the same as in the "HEATER" position except most of the air flow will be through the defroster outlets at the windshield.
+With lever in the "DEF" position, the system operates the same as in the "HEATER" position except most of the air flow will be through the defroster outlets at the windshield.

-- "RECIRC," "COLD," "HOT"-This lever, used in conjunction with the system selector lever ("OFF," "VENT," "HEATER," "DEF") and the "FAN" switch lever, will control the temperature of the output air being distributed. - Clear windshield, rear window, outside mirror, and all side windows of ice and snow before driving vehicle. - Operate blower on "HI" for a few seconds before moving the vehicle, to clear the air intake of snow.
+- "RECIRC," "COLD," "HOT"-This lever, used in conjunction with the system selector lever ("OFF," "VENT," "HEATER," "DEF") and the "FAN" switch lever, will control the temperature of the output air being distributed. - Clear windshield, rear window, outside mirror, and all side windows of ice and snow before driving vehicle. - Operate blower on "HI" for a few seconds before moving the vehicle, to clear the air intake of snow to further reduce the possibility of fogging on inside of windshield.